SmileiPIC/tutorials/advanced_wakefield.rst

 Some electrons have been trapped and accelerated in the wakefield of the laser.
 We can use the particle binning diag in order to visualize them in phase space.

-Action: Visualize the particle binning diagnostic and evaluate the accelerated beam energy.
+:underline:`Action`: Visualize the particle binning diagnostic and evaluate the accelerated beam energy.

 Hint: Check the documentation in order to know the default normalization for energy.

 .. rubric:: 5.
 Performances diagnostic

 Do you feel like the load is correctly balance ?
 Check it via the performance diag !

-Action: Use the performance diag to observe imbalance.
+:underline:`Action`: Use the performance diag to observe imbalance.

 Hint: Pick a specific quantity like "timer_particles" in order to highlight the imbalance.
 The "timer_total" quantity is not relevent since it adds up all imbalances which compensate each other.

 .. rubric:: 6.
 Optimize simulation

-Action: Use the dynamic load balancing to improve the code performances.
+:underline:`Action`: Use the dynamic load balancing to improve the code performances.
 Make sure to run this new simulation in a different directory in order to compare your performance diagnostics.
 Check that imbalance is reduced.

 Hint: Does the gain in performance compensate the cost of the dynamic load balancing ?
 If not, you probably set a too frequent load balance.
 Comments: In that case load imbalance mostly builds up only at the end of the simulation.
 This is why performance gain is not spectacular.